UBC-STAT/stat545.stat.ubc.ca/content/collaborative-project/milestone2/README.md

 To get full marks for the [pull request](https://stat545.stat.ubc.ca/collaborative-about/) portion:

 - Student A who is creating the pull request must have:
     - A good title and description.
-A good title is self-explanatory, and a good description clearly states what was changed in the pull request and why
+A good title is self-explanatory, and a good description clearly states what was changed in the pull request (e.g. use the before/after R code-blocks)
 - Student B who writes the explanation must start:
     - Productive discussion.
 Both students engaged in discussion in the pull request, and made changes to the document accordingly.

+**Note**: The example above is a _basic_ pull request, not necessarily a _good_ pull request.

 ### Grading

-- Each 'corrected' code chunk in the troubleshooting document is worth 1 point, for a total of 24 points
-- Student A's pull request per exercise is worth 1 point, and Student B's comments and merging is worth 1 point, for a total of 2 points per exercise, leading to an overall total of 20 points
-- 1 point is given for tagging the release for submission
+As specified on our course [website](https://stat545.stat.ubc.ca/collaborative-about/):

+- Troubleshooting Document: 15 points
+    - This means that each error is worth 0.625 points (24 errors x 0.625 pts = 15 pts)
+- Pull requests: 15 points
+    - Each pull request is worth 1.5 points (10 pull requests x 1.5 pts = 15 pts)
+        - 0.75 for creating the pull request, proposing the fix, being descriptive, etc.
+        - 0.75 for holding the discussion, explaining the fix, etc.

-**GRAND TOTAL:** 45 points
+**GRAND TOTAL:** 30 points

 ## Submitting this Milestone